 County Cork is the largest county in Ireland filled with beautiful sights throughout and a rich history that dates back to the birth of Ireland as it is today.
 The Cork countryside is dotted with small villages, castles and manors which can give tourists an insight into a different time.

 Outdoor enthusiasts will love the activities on offer along the Cork coastline as one can find sailing schools, swimming, and scuba diving to avail of.
 Further inland tourists can also partake in horse riding, golf and the ever popular fishing in Cork.

-For a less energetic experience one can visit Blarney castle and seek to gain the world renowned Irish charm by kissing the famous Blarney Stone.
-Another historic must see is the Cobh Heritage Centre where visitors can uncover stories of mass emigration, the Titanic and research their Irish ancestry using the Genealogy Recordfinder service on site.
+For a less energetic experience, one can visit Blarney castle and seek to gain the world-renowned Irish charm by kissing the famous Blarney Stone.
+Another historic must-see is the Cobh Heritage Centre where visitors can uncover stories of mass emigration, the Titanic and research their Irish ancestry using the Genealogy Recordfinder service on site.

 Cork City is Ireland’s second largest city and has a huge amount to offer to tourists.
 The city was named ‘European Capital of Culture’ in 2005 by the E.U and also appeared on Lonely Planet’s ‘Top 10 cities in the world to visit’.
-The city sights are a beautiful blend of old and new, ranging from narrow 17th century alleys to modern gems such as the Cork Opera House.
+The city sights are a beautiful blend of old and new, ranging from narrow 17th-century alleys to modern gems such as the Cork Opera House.
 The performing arts are a mainstay in Cork as tourists don’t have to venture far to find live music among the many pubs and restaurants around the city.
-Food lovers will be ecstatic upon tasting the many dishes on offer and should endeavour to visit the English market where local produce can be purchased.
+Food lovers will be ecstatic upon tasting the many dishes on offer and should endeavor to visit the English market where local produce can be purchased.